 No foods or beverages may be sold during the school day outside of the National School Lunch program.
 At minimum, food and beverages sold during the school day shall comply with nutritional standards specified by Kentucky Administrative Regulation, unless NKCES requests, and is granted, an annual waiver from the Kentucky Board of Education (KBE).

 Fund-raising activities held off of the school campus and not during the school day are not subject to regulatory requirements of 702 KAR 6:090 or federal competitive food limitations.

+Student-Based Enterprise

+“Student-based enterprise” means a District approved program operated by the District’s students as part of a course designed to provide students with knowledge and experience of the operation of a business.

+The Board may identify a student-based enterprise to sell competitive foods throughout the school day and establish policies for the operation of and the use of the proceeds from the student-based enterprise.
+Competitive foods sold by a student-based enterprise shall comply with the minimum nutritional standards established in 702 KAR 6:090.

 SUPPORT SERVICES AZ07.111